mivanov/editkit/docs/source/settings.rst

 Administration interface
 ------------------------

-LocalWiki comes with a web-based admin interface.
-If LocalWiki is running on your machine, it can be found at ``http://localhost/admin/``.
+EditKit comes with a web-based admin interface.
+If EditKit is running on your machine, it can be found at ``http://localhost/admin/``.
 Otherwise, you can find the admin interface at ``http://<your server's address>/admin/``